subraatakumar/React-Native-Interview-Questions/answers/flatlist.md

 First, you need to evaluate the size and nature of your data set.
 For small or static lists, you might use a `ScrollView`, which renders all items at once.
 However, for larger or dynamic lists, it's best to use components like `FlatList` because it support virtualization—only the visible items + 2 are rendered, which greatly improves performance.

-Next, consider the following performance optimizations when using `FlatList` or `SectionList`:
+Next, consider the following performance optimizations when using `FlatList` :

 - **Key Extraction:** Always provide a stable `keyExtractor` to help React identify which items have changed.
 This minimizes unnecessary re-renders.